Tslater01/chessAI/README.md

-# Chess AI: C# Bot Submission for Sebastian Lague Coding Competiti
+# Chess AI: C# Bot Submission for Sebastian Lague Coding Competitio
 This GitHub repository showcases my submission for the Chess AI Challenge, a C# bot with restrictive programmatic limitations.

 ## Project Overview